 A. If the entry/exit points are configured as portals (i.e. proactive mode is used), each router inside the mesh network will select its closest portal and forward all data to it.
 The portal will then discover a path on behalf of the router if needed.

 Q. How to control or filter mesh traffic?

 A. At the moment the only way is to use a bridge firewall.
 Create a bridge interface, put the WDS interfaces and/or Ethernets in that bridge, and put that bridge in a mesh interface.
 Then configure bridge firewall rules.

 To match MAC protocol used for mesh traffic encapsulation, use MAC protocol number 0x9AAA, and to match mesh routing traffic, use MAC protocol number 0x9AAB.
 Example:

-Note that it is perfectly possible to create mixed mesh/bridge setups that will not work (e.g. Problematic example 1 with bridge instead of switch).
+It is perfectly possible to create mixed mesh/bridge setups that will not work (e.g. Problematic example 1 with bridge instead of a switch).
 The recommended fail-safe way that will always work is to create a separate bridge interface per each of the physical interfaces; then add all these bridge interfaces as mesh ports.

 Router A is outside the mesh, all the rest of the routers are inside.
 For routers B, C, D all interfaces are added as mesh ports.